Alterdesk/hubot-example/README.md

 // Message directed at bot, will respond
 User >> Bot: "@<BOT_USERNAME> help"
-User << Bot: "You can send 'start' to start a questionnaire, 'photo' to request a photo,
-             'pdf' to request a pdf and 'ping' to ping."
+User << Bot: "Hello I am the Alterdesk Example Bot, here is a list of things I can do for you:

+               • 'start' - Start a simple and short questionnaire
+               • 'photo' - Request a photo from me
+               • 'pdf' - Request a PDF chat log file from this chat
+               • 'ping' - Ping me
+               • 'group' - Create a group chat
+               • 'invite' - Invite a user into a group chat"
 ```

 Once a questionnaire is started the bot does not need te be mentioned anymore by the user that started the